vbotka/ansible-freebsd-poudriere/docs/source/guide-intro.rst

        ├── ansible -> /usr/local/etc/poudriere.d/pkglist/amd64/ansible
        └── minimal -> /usr/local/etc/poudriere.d/pkglist/amd64/minimal

-The term **packages lists** is used both for the variables and the resulting files in this role.
+The term **package lists** is used both for the variables and the resulting files in this role.

 .. _share your feedback and report issues: https://github.com/vbotka/ansible-freebsd-poudriere/issues
 .. _Contributions are welcome: https://github.com/firstcontributions/first-contributions